AdobeDocs/experience-manager-65.en/help/assets/launch.md

 ---
 title: Integrating Dynamic Media Viewers with Adobe Analytics and Experience Platform Launch
-description: The Dynamic Media Viewers extension for Experience Platform Launch, along with the release of Dynamic Media Viewers 5.13, lets customers of Dynamic Media, Adobe Analytics, and Experience Platform Launch use events and data specific for the Dynamic Media Viewers in their Experience Platform Launch configuration.
+description: The Dynamic Media Viewers extension for Experience Platform Launch, along with Dynamic Media Viewers 5.13, lets customers of Adobe Analytics, and Platform Launch to use events and data specific for the Dynamic Media Viewers in their Platform Launch configuration.
 contentOwner: Rick Brough
 topic-tags: dynamic-media
 products: SG_EXPERIENCEMANAGER/6.5/ASSETS